BrendahKiragu/Moringa-School-Phase-4-Project/README.md

 The React app will run on `http://localhost:4000`, and the Flask API will run on `http://localhost:5000`.

 ## Usage
-1. Sign up as a new user (either vendor or customer).
+1. Sign up as a new user to access the following features:
-2. As a vendor, you can:
-   - Add new books for sale or rent.
-   - View and manage your listed books.
-3. As a customer, you can:
    - Browse available books.
    - Buy or rent books.
    - Leave reviews and ratings on purchased or rented books.